KepWalk/SPL-PlaneTR/README.md

-# SPL-PlaneTR for Robust and Generalizable Indoor
+# SPL-PlaneTR for Robust and Generalizable Indoor Plane Segmentation

 ## Getting Start